adrian-web/meczyki/README.md

 To login/register, look up to top right corner of a website (visible only to guests) or manually visit '/login' or '/register'.
 While logged in, profile dropdown menu appears.

-From a main route '/articles' you can visit specific routes through hyperlinks:
+From a main route '/articles' you can visit specific routes:
 - explore all articles,
 - visit a specific article,
 - visit users' articles,